 What Is Northern Pass?

-But opponents of the project say it would only offer a few temporary jobs for residents when it's under construction.
-They also say it will deface New Hampshire's famous forests, hurting tourism.
-And they argue the noise and fractured view will impinge on residents' quality of life.
+Eversource says the new lines would bring jobs and tax revenue to this struggling part of the state.
+But opponents of the project say it would mean only temporary jobs for residents when it's under construction.
+They also say it will deface New Hampshire's forestland, hurting tourism and lowering property values.
 Depending on the location, developers say the project's towers will range from 85 to 135 feet tall.

-Over the next couple of years, the project and the Society for the Protection of New Hampshire Forests played a prolonged chess match over parcels of North Country land.
-Northern Pass offered landowners inflated prices for acreage, ultimately spending more than $40 million.
-Meanwhile, the Society undertook an aggressive fundraising campaign and sought a slew of conservation easements to block potential routes.
+Over the next couple of years, the project and its primary opponent the Society for the Protection of New Hampshire Forests played a prolonged chess match over parcels of North Country land.
+Northern Pass ultimately spent more than $40 million purchasing acres of undeveloped land in the North Country.
+Meanwhile, the Forest Society undertook an aggressive fundraising campaign and sought a slew of conservation easements to block potential routes.

 Second Time Around: Northern Pass Announces Alternative Route

 In June of 2013, Northern Pass unveiled its second proposed route.

 Abandoning its previous strategy (and $40 million in land purchases) altogether, the project proposed building along existing state and local North Country roadways in Clarksville and Stewartstown.